danielda12312/restful-weather-api/README.md

-* Error Handling: Implements a GlobalExceptionHandler to gracefully manage downstream API errors (404s, Timeouts) and provide meaningful feedback to the client.
+* Error Handling: Implements a ```GlobalExceptionHandler``` to gracefully manage downstream API errors (404s, Timeouts) and provide meaningful feedback to the client.

-* Secure Configuration: API keys and external endpoints are externalized via application.properties.
+* Secure Configuration: API keys and external endpoints are externalized via ```application.properties```.